 How does Cub Scouts work?

 All Cub Scouts, no matter when they first join, earn the Bobcat badge.
-This badge is earned once the boy learns the basics of Scouting.
+This badge is earned once the Scout learns the basics of Scouting.
 This includes such things as the Scout Oath, Scout Law, Cub Scout Motto etc.

 Fifth graders work towards the Arrow of Light, which is the highest award in Cub Scouting.
 It is the only award that can continue to be worn on a Boy Scout uniform.
 Fifth grade Webelos have the opportunity to cross-over into one of the two Boy Scout troops in Bedford (114 and 194) at the Blue and Gold Banquet in March.